“It’s important to do pelvic floor exercises

 What are pelvic floor exercises?

 DotS the definition of pelvic floor exercises may vary.
-In What Are Pelvic Floor Exercises? the (United Kingdom) NHS’s definition is:
+In Kegel Exercises: What Is A Kegel Exercise? the (United States) Cleveland Clinic explain:

-In Your Pelvic Floor the (Australian) Jean Hailes for Women’s Health explain:
+In The Bladder and Pelvic Floor: The Pelvic Floor – Pelvic Floor Exercises the (Australian) Jean Hailes for Women’s Health explain:

 In Pelvic Floor Muscle Training Exercises: Information the (United States) MedlinePlus’ explain: